benhowell/benhowell.github.com/_drafts/observer-pattern-is-wrong.md

 The publish/subscribe pattern can also be used within applications to provide scalability as an alternative to the more traditional Observable/Observer pattern as it offers some distinct advantages which I will address in a future article.

+The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
+It is mainly used to implement distributed event handling systems.
+The Observer pattern is also a key part in the familiar model–view–controller (MVC) architectural pattern.[1]
+In fact the observer pattern was first implemented in Smalltalk's MVC based user interface framework.[2]
+The observer pattern is implemented in numerous programming libraries and systems, including almost all GUI toolkits.

+Related patterns: Publish–subscribe pattern, mediator, singleton.